Hidden in the Haystack: Smaller Needles are More Difficult for LLMs to Find: Discussion, Limitations, and Conclusion

+At a high level, the finding here is pretty intuitive: Larger gold contexts spread semantically relevant information across more tokens, making the signal more resilient to positional noise and less likely to be overlooked amid distractors.
+However, we do not claim this is the only mechanism involved.
+Our findings suggest that interacting factors may be at play here, as discussed in \S\ref{sec:confounding:factors}---including positional dynamics, answer-context richness, evidence competition, and domain effects.
+While the overall trend (large > medium > small) is consistent across all analyses, the precise interaction among these factors remains open and is an important direction for future work.

-\textbf{Practical implications of our findings.} While prior work has studied factors like positional bias and distractor count, we highlight an overlooked and less controllable factor: gold context size.
-Therefore, practitioners should recognize that aggregation quality is sensitive to context length variations, even when retrieval mechanisms functions as expected.
-Practitioners can address this by strategically balancing retrieved document sizes and accounting for potential biases against shorter contexts.
+\textbf{Practical implications of our findings.} While prior work has studied factors like positional bias and distractor count, our results highlight an overlooked factor: the effect of heterogeneity in the size of evidence documents.

+Aggregation quality can degrade sharply when small-but-critical evidence is mixed with much longer retrieved passages.
+This naturally arises in retrieval-augmented systems or agentic pipelines where an aggregator must select a single piece of evidence from a concatenation of heterogeneous sources.
+Practitioners may mitigate this by ensuring that the documents are balanced in lengths before being aggregated or by avoiding pipelines that combine extremely short and very long contexts, thereby reducing size-induced attention asymmetries.

-\textbf{Limitations of our study.} First, we did not explicitly control the proportion of gold context within the total context window.
-Instead, we fixed distractor lengths to better reflect real-world conditions, resulting in varying gold-to-distractor ratios.
+\textbf{Limitations of our study.} We fixed distractor lengths to better reflect real-world conditions, resulting in varying gold-to-distractor ratios.
 This may confound whether performance differences stem from gold context size alone or its relative share.
-Second, while our benchmarks and distractors were curated for realism and domain diversity, only the CBB dataset used a real-world retriever; NQ and NM relied on synthetic setups.
+Parallel work has investigated this, offering complementary results to ours~\citep{levy2025more}.
+Second, the tasks we use could be further grounded in real deployment scenarios.
+Third, our study focuses on aggregating a single needle; extending this to multi-needle or multi-hop settings is an important next step.
 Future work should address these.

 \textbf{Conclusion.} Our study reveals a fundamental yet previously overlooked limitation in LLM aggregation capabilities: \textbf{the size of relevant information critically influences aggregation effectiveness in long-context tasks}.
 Through systematic evaluation, we demonstrated that smaller gold contexts degrade model performance substantially and exacerbate positional sensitivity, especially in domain-specific tasks.
 This discovery underscores a crucial vulnerability in real-world agentic deployments, where relevant evidence often appears unpredictably scattered amidst extensive distractors.
 As language models become central to applications requiring precise and trustworthy reasoning-from scientific discovery to personalized assistants-our findings highlight the urgent need to rethink aggregation strategies.
 Future LLM-driven systems must explicitly address context-size variability to ensure reliability, safety, and user trust in the face of complex, noisy real-world information streams.